Bulk-Boundary Correspondence in 2D Photonics: Analysis and Simulation: Formulation of four related problems

 Different symbols for the Bloch wavenumbers $q$ (in the $n$ direction) and $\beta$ (in the $\tau$ direction) are used because they play different roles in the physical setup and mathematical analysis.
 In particular, of our primary interest are modes propagating in the $\tau$ direction with a real $\beta$ and evanescent in the $n$ direction, with a purely imaginary $q$.
 The Maxwell cell problem \eqref{eqn:Maxwell} with Bloch boundary conditions \eqref{eqn:Bloch-conditions-n}, \eqref{eqn:Bloch-conditions-tau} has three eigenparameters: $\K$, $\beta$ and $q$.
 It will be convenient to treat the first two of them as given and the third one, $q$, as an unknown.
+Some expressions simplify if the $\tau$-periodic factor $\tilde{e}(n, \, \tau)$ is used instead of $e(n, \, \tau)$:

-The second and third auxiliary problems (\sectref{sec:DtN}) have to do with the DtN operators on the boundary of a single lattice cell and a semi-infinite strip $S = [0, \infty) \times [-a/2, a/2]$, respectively; the strip is composed of an infinite number of cells.
+The second and third problems (\sectref{sec:DtN}) have to do with the DtN operators on the boundary of a single lattice cell and a semi-infinite strip $S$, respectively; the strip is composed of an infinite number of cells.
 Formally, the boundary conditions for $S$ are \eqref{eqn:Bloch-conditions-tau} on the $\tau = \pm a/2$ sides and